Swing Trading Strategies

 RSI (Relative Strength Index)

-RSI is a momentum oscillator that measures the speed and magnitude of price movements, revealing whether an asset is overbought or oversold.
-This powerful indicator helps identify potential trend reversals and optimal entry points for swing trades.
+RSI is a momentum tool.
+It measures the speed of price moves to show if an asset is overbought or oversold.
+This helps you find potential trend reversals and good entry points for swing trades.

 RSI Above 70 = Overbought